namtk/ManiNetCluster/README.md

 The following demo is provided to walk through the basic functionality of ManiNetCluster.
 It should take less than 10 minutes to complete on a standard desktop computer.

 # Introduction
-ManiNetCluster is a package that takes as input two or more gene expression profiles, and the gene correspondences or orthologs for  cross-species  comparison.
+ManiNetCluster is a package that takes as input two or more gene expression profiles, and the gene correspondences  (i.e. orthologs) for  cross-species  comparison.
 ManiNetCluster has 3 essential steps:

 1. Construct gene co-expression networks from gene expression data

-2. Align networks incrementally in pseudo-time using manifold alignment and warping techniques
+2. Align the networks incrementally in pseudo-time using manifold alignment and warping techniques

 3. Cluster genes into modules of four different types (type A: conserved modules, type B, type C: specific-specific modules, type D: functional connectivity modules.

 Included  in  our  package  is  an  example dataset.
 These  data are published  in (1) and  describe  a day/night  timecourse  of  synchronized  cultures  of  a  green  alga.

 We provided here the sample data of time series gene expression data of Chlamydomonas reinhardtii.
-The full dataset includes more than 17000 genes but in this example, we sample the data semantically by taking genes being orthologous to Arabidopsis thaliana.
+The full dataset includes more than 17000 genes but in this example, to demonstrate cross-species comparison, we have limited the data to genes which have orthologs (as determined by InParanoid8 (2)) by taking genes being orthologous to Arabidopsis thaliana.
 Users can find the data (in .csv format) in the github repository (namtk/ManiNetCluster/data/).

 The first step is to load the data: